vivorima/CBIR-NearDuplicateDetection/README.md

 ## Introduction

 This is a Research project in collaboration with historian researchers affiliated with Université Paris Cité.
 The aim of this project is to enable historical researchers to find all the images taken during historical events and published in newspapers and magazines.
+This is a part of the main EYECON Project: *https://eycon.sempiternelia.com/s/en/page/presentation*

-Technically, this project aims to develop a content-based image retrieval system using a Convolutional Neural Network, specifically the ResNet-152 model.
+**Technically, this project aims to develop a content-based image retrieval system using a Convolutional Neural Network, specifically the ResNet-152 model.**

 ## Main Objectives
 - Develop a deep learning model to extract effective visual features.